joehawkens/computing/CHAPTER-3.md

 Computers can be simplified down to a simple input/output concept.
 You input something in the computer, there's some sort of processing, and the computer responds with an output.
 These data points of input/output much of the time need to be stored while they're being used and while they are not being used, that is where storage comes in: If you want to do the calculation 1 + 1 on your computer, your computer first needs space to store the "1" and "+".
 Because you're using it in that moment, it's stored in Random Access Memory, a temporary storage location for files being currently used.
 But say you want to save the output of that calculation: "2" for tomorrow, where would you store it?
 The answer is in the long-term memory storage component of the computer: the hard drive.
 When you turn your computer off, the data is safely stored in this hard drive, later to be accessed (by RAM) later.

-## The Bridge Between Hardware and Software
+## The Bridge Between Hardware and Software: Firmware

-When does computer hardware become software?
-The answer could become long and take us down many concepts, but for the sake of brevity - it comes from a few things: Microcode and Firmware.
-Microcode is Software that's made into the Hardware - specifically the CPU.
+The transition from Hardware to Software is done through "Firmware" - see a pattern with the naming? - Firmware is Software embedded on Hardware.

 ## Chapter 3: Summary